salmazz/sale-task/README.md

 ## Authentication

-Make Authentication With Sanctum
+Authentication With Sanctum

 ## Postman Collection

 To facilitate testing and integration, provide a Postman collection that includes sample requests for each API endpoint, along with expected responses.
 This will help users understand how to interact with your API.

-[Link to Postman Collection](#) - Update this link once you create the collection.
+[Link to Postman Collection](https://elements.getpostman.com/redirect?entityId=6208228-a1f8d459-d304-4e5a-a680-5b390f73b97f&entityType=collection) - Update this link once you create the collection.

+Please Add in Sale Env

+- app_url: with your app link
+- token :when make login
+- In Every Api Body have example about request

 ## Getting Started